ChanthMiao/ghc-wiki-mirror/Unboxed-Tuples-and-Sums-in-GHCi-bytecode.md

 The above approach works well if we only have to deal with a limited number of different representation and calling conventions.
 Tuples come in infinitely many shapes and sizes, so it's not possible to have a specific `stg_ret_XXX`/`stg_ctoi_XXX` for each of them.

 Therefore we take a slightly different approach.
-We introduce a single set of "generic" instructions and prodecures that handle all tuples: `RETURN_T`, `PUSH_ALTS_T`, `stg_ret_t`, `stg_ctoi_t`.
+We introduce a single set of "generic" instructions and prodecures that handle all tuples: `RETURN_TUPLE`, `PUSH_ALTS_TUPLE`, `stg_ret_t`, `stg_ctoi_t`.
 These instructions can handle all possible tuple shapes by using a description (i.e. which registers and how much stack space are used) of the specific tuple at hand.

 The generic tuple instructions have some runtime overhead, therefore we keep using the existing instructions and helpers for unboxed values where possible.
-For example the tuple `(# Double#, Void#, Void# #)` has the same runtime representation as `Double#`, so we use `RETURN_D`/`stg_ret_d` to return such a tuple, instead of the less efficient `RETURN_T`.
+For example the tuple `(# Double#, Void#, Void# #)` has the same runtime representation as `Double#`, so we use `RETURN_D`/`stg_ret_d` to return such a tuple, instead of the less efficient `RETURN_TUPLE`.

 ### Bytecode from STG